-Speaking in Tongues was another critical and commercial success for Talking Heads, with critics and fans alike considering it a worthy successor to Remain in Light; both albums are nowadays considered the band's creative peak.
-As of 2020, the albums sits at No. 1136 on Acclaimed Music's dynamic list of the 3000 most critically praised albums.
-Speaking in Tongues was also the band's highest-charting album on the U.S. Billboard 200, peaking at number 15, and their fastest-selling, going double-platinum in the United States in just three years; it was also certified platinum in Canada and New Zealand.
+Speaking in Tongues was another commercial success for Talking Heads, becoming the band's highest-charting album on the U.S. Billboard 200, peaking at number 15, and their fastest-selling, going double-platinum in the United States in just three years; it was also certified platinum in Canada and New Zealand.
 Lead single "Burning Down the House", meanwhile, was the band's biggest commercial hit: peaking at number 9, it was their only single to reach the U.S. Billboard Top Ten.
-The tour conducted to support the album, a tour which turned out to be their last, was also a massive critical and commercial success, being immortalized in the now-iconic concert film Stop Making Sense in 1984.
+The tour conducted to support the album, a tour which turned out to be their last, was documented in the concert film Stop Making Sense in 1984.

 Speaking in Tongues produced three singles: "Burning Down the House", "Swamp" (released exclusively in the Netherlands, Australia, and South Africa), and "This Must Be the Place (Naive Melody)".

 - "Burning Down the House" (4:01)